 Customers aren’t the only ones interested in fast and accurate answers.
 Authorities demand that businesses remain compliant with local and global data privacy regulations that require a certain level of control and management.
 When discussing the monetary value of data as part of the discussion around the benefits of data governance, we must consider related legal fines and procedures.

 Poorly managed data leads to breaches of regulations and security.
 Companies are at risk of exposing sensitive data simply because it wasn’t categorized correctly and remained insufficiently protected.
-Data governance allows companies to assign suitable security measures – and makes sure not to aggravate customers, or authorities.
+Data governance allows companies to assign suitable security measures and employ data masking tools – making sure not to aggravate customers, or authorities.

 2. Saving Time and Money